- Key Facts

 - State-level solutions

 - The ruling on healthcare options may encourage states to form regional networks or to switch to federal exchanges.
-Many of the dozen states operating exchanges under the Affordable Care Act are encountering financial strains, and could join the three dozen states already using the federal marketplace, HealthCare.gov.
+Many of the dozen states operating exchanges under the ACA are encountering financial strains, and could join the three dozen states already using the federal marketplace, HealthCare.gov.
 Some policy experts say it’s possible most of those states will eventually do just that, creating a largely national exchange program.
 Another scenario could also play out: state-run exchanges are already discussing forming regional exchanges as a way to preserve more local control.
 More on this issue.

 Thought Leaders in Healthcare